Books of Blood: "Sex, Death and Starshine"

 Terry Calloway is directing Twelfth Night in a run-down theatre.
 He is having an affair with his leading lady, Diane Duvall, and hopes her soap opera fame will bring in a big audience but also considers her a poor actress.
 A mysterious masked man, Mr. Lichfield, expresses dissatisfaction with Diane's casting as Viola.
 On the day of the final rehearsal, Lichfield states that his wife, Constantia, will play the role on opening night.
 Diane removes Lichfield's mask to reveal him as an animated corpse.
 Lichfield kisses Diane, and she slips into a coma.
 Constantia takes over the role of Viola.
-Following Diane's "recovery", Terry has sex with her and realizes she is now undead, just before she kills him.
+Following Diane's "recovery", Terry has sex with her and realises she is now undead, just before she kills him.

 The play opens to a packed house.
-After the performance, the actors realize the audience consists entirely of ghosts and reanimated dead.
+After the performance, the actors realise the audience consists entirely of ghosts and reanimated dead.
 The theatre trustee, newly-dead Tallulah, burns down the theatre and every living player is killed.
 Several of the actors and Terry then join Mr. Lichfield and Constantia on the road, becoming a repertory company of the undead.

 "In the Hills, the Cities"

 In an isolated rural area of Yugoslavia, two entire cities, Popolac and Podujevo, create massive communal creatures by binding together the bodies of their citizens.
 Almost 40,000 people walk as the body of a single giant as tall as a skyscraper.
 This ritual occurs every ten years, but this time things go wrong and the Podujevo giant collapses, horribly killing tens of thousands of citizens.
 In shock, the entire population of Popolac goes mad and becomes the giant they are strapped into.
 Popolac wanders the hills aimlessly.
 By nightfall, many of the people who make up the giant die from exhaustion, but the giant continues walking.

-Mick and Judd, two gay men vacationing in the area, come upon the smashed bodies of the Podujevans in a ravine awash with blood.
+Mick and Judd, two gay men on honeymoon in the area, come upon the smashed bodies of the Podujevans in a ravine awash with blood.
 A local man tries to steal their car to catch up with Popolac and reason with it before it collapses and destroys the people who compose it.
 The man explains the truth of the situation to Mick and Judd, but they do not believe his story.
 They seek shelter at a remote farm, where Popolac blunders into the farmhouse, accidentally killing Judd.
 Mick and the elderly couple who own the farmhouse are driven mad with fear.
 Mick wants to join Popolac.
 He climbs up the tower of ropes and bodies, and is carried away as it walks into the hills.

 A line from this story, "stale incense, old sweat, and lies," appears in the song "Sin" on the album Pretty Hate Machine by the American industrial band Nine Inch Nails.